camrandev/camrandev/README.md

 - ⚡ Fun fact: ...
 -->

 👋 Hello!
 I am a full-stack software engineer, with a high level of comfort in both Javascript and Python-based stacks.
 On my current project, I am building an MVP for a stealth startup in the logistics space.
 The MVP consists of a React client and Flask API.
 The project is being deployed using AWS Amplify for the client, and AWS Lightsail for the API.
-Previously, I worked primarily on the backend with Python and Django.
+Previously, I worked primarily on the backend with Python and Django on a flexible enterprise LMS platform.

-👯 I currently have the bandwidth for at least one additional project, and I am also open to full-time opportunities.
+👯 I am actively looking for full-time roles.
+I am also very open to additional contract work.

 📫 Feel free to reach me: crynowecer11@gmail.com.

+⚡ Outside of building things, I love to cook, travel, and stay active.
+I recently started to take running seriously, and completed my first marathon in Tokyo!